xtaci/kcptun/README.md

 | Memory | >32 MB | > 64 MB |
 | CPU | ANY | amd64 with AES-NI & AVX2 |

-*NOTE: if you are using kvm, make sure the guest os can do AES instructions*
+*NOTE: If you are using KVM, ensure that the guest OS supports AES instructions*
 <img src="https://github.com/xtaci/kcptun/assets/2346725/9358e8e5-2a4a-4be9-9859-62f1aaa553b0" alt="cpuinfo" height="400px"/>

 ### QuickStart